Marshall Robinson, Ph.D.

 He trained at a Harvard Medical School/VA program in Boston, and completed his Postdoctoral year in a private Pediatric Neuropsychology clinic.
 Dr. Robinson had a successful psychology practice in Providence, RI and was for one year a Clinical Instructor at the Warren Alpert School of Medicine at Brown University,

-Dr. Robinson and his family moved from Rhode Island to Germany where he worked as a civilian doctor for the U.S. Military for nearly seven years.
+Dr. Robinson worked as a civilian doctor for the U.S. Military in Germany for over six years.
 His final post at the Landstuhl Regional Medical Center (LRMC) was as Interim Director for Psychological Assessment & Neuropsychology.
 Prior to that position, he worked for five years in the Outpatient Behavioral Health Department of LRMC treating active-duty military, veterans, and their families.

-Dr. Robinson moved back to the United States from Germany in the summer of 2016.
-He lives with his wife and two children in Southern Maine.
+Dr. Robinson lives with his wife and two children in Southern Maine.